Refrigerator Reviews

 Cons

-• A lot of wasted packaging with shipped product
+- A lot of wasted packaging from delivery

 Next in line, we have an upright freezer that sits comfortably at a point where ease of use, value for money, and massive storage capacity meet.